 6-Day Wine Cellars

-This special wine area, located at the NE corner of the Myriad Gardens, offers festival-goers a place to rest inside while enjoying a variety of high quality red and white wines.
+This special wine area, located in Bicentennial Park, offers festival-goers a place to rest inside while enjoying a variety of high quality red and white wines.
 Six varieties of wine from around the world and Coop Ale Works Beer will be offered.
 Patrons must be 21 to enter; children under 18 must be accompanied by an adult.

 Entertainers of all ages donate their performances on three stages at the Festival.
 To see a complete schedule, click HERE.